New: Continuous Control for Salesforce ARM Certified on AppExchange + SuiteApp →

 Sales and finance are working on the same deal, but with very different objectives.
 Sales needs speed and flexibility to support the customer and close the deal.
 Finance needs clean, auditable data they can rely on to bill, recognize revenue, and close the books.

 Misalignment shows up when processes force extra work.
-Fields that exist just because, manual handoffs, or one-off steps that don’t reflect how the business actually sells.
 The fix is treating quote-to-cash as one continuous motion so both teams get what they need without unnecessary workarounds.

 As VP of Solution Delivery, what are you focused on building right now?